 Feel free to peruse these for inspiration.
 It will give you a good idea of what other photographers are creating.

-Mobile Abstract Photography
+Smartphone Abstract Photography

 If it has a camera, you can photograph with it.
 At least when it comes to abstract photography.

 You might find that lower-priced options for cameras and mobile phones can help to add an abstract quality to your images.